Khan/wonder-blocks/packages/wonder-blocks-data/src/util/request-handler.md

 A default implementation of `getKey` is provided that serializes the options of a request to a string and uses that as the cache key.
 You may want to override this behavior to simplify the key or to omit some values from the key.

+The `hydrate` property indicates if the data that is fulfilled for the handler during SSR should be provided for hydration.
+This should be `true` in most cases.
+When `false`, React hydration will fail unless some other aspect of your SSR process is tracking the data for hydration.
+An example of setting this to false might be when you are using Apollo Client.
+In that scenario, you may use Apollo Cache to store and hydrate the data, while using Wonder Blocks Data to track and fulfill any query requests made via Apollo Client.

 Finally, the `shouldRefreshCache` method is provided for cases where a handler may want control over cache freshness.
 By default, this will return `true` for